MichaelScottBurke/github-best-practices/README.md

 ---

-## 📅 Daily Best Practices (Developer Hygiene)
+## Daily Best Practices (Developer Hygiene)

-Whether solo or on a team, follow these steps each workday:
+Whether you're working alone or on a team, follow these steps each workday:

 ### 🔄 Morning Routine
 1. **Start fresh**